MrAlexSee/InterviewTopics/README.md

 #### Scrum

 [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)): usually 3-9 people in a team.
-Work is divided into sprints each roughly 2 weeks with daily 15-minute stand-ups (people stand in order to keep the meeting short).
+Work is divided into sprints, each roughly 2 weeks, with daily 15-minute stand-ups (people stand in order to keep the meeting short).
 Scrum is an example of [agile](https://en.wikipedia.org/wiki/Agile_software_development) development: iterative, incremental, flexible.

 Parties in Scrum: